DenisBiwott/PollsApp/README.md

 Installation
 ------------

-- Use the provision.yml playbook in the playbook folder to start deployment using ansible.
-The provision.yml playbook imports deploy.yml which deploys the project to a AWS instance. vars.yml playbook contains variables and hosts.yml contains hosts being deployed to.
+- Run 'fab deploy' to deploy the project.
+This runs the provision.yml playbook in the playbook folder which starts deployment using ansible.The provision.yml playbook imports deploy.yml which deploys the project to a AWS instance.
+- The vars.yml playbook contains variables, hosts.yml contains hosts being deployed to, encrypt.yml makes the project hosted in HTTPS, supervisor.yml set up supervisor in the server, and continuous_dev.yml makes the project continually deployed in CIRCLECI.

 Usage